Mindgreppers/lifemaker_web/content/_index.md

 Elders carry wisdom from their experience and life insights.
 Lifemaker has the blessing to have some truly Wise – Realised and Selfless souls, with loads of experience and enlightenment to share, and to guide and advice us as senior family members.
 Some of our current elders are – Ranganathan Chari from Kodaikanal, Anish Joel from Dharamsala, Pran Krsna Baba, Nimay Baba and others from Radhakund and Vrindavana, Swamiji Harish Karun from Tang, Dharamsala etc. More are on the way.

-## Live with us

-To go deep within (with us), you can visit us in Dharamsala, H.P., India – our heardquarter.
-We have a beautiful ashram with couple of rooms, a kitchen and the blissful and enlightening company of Swamiji Harish Karun.

 ## Donate

 ## What's happening now?
-We are two main contributors and other volunteers in the role of 4 elders, 5 developers, couple of designers and around 70 seeders
 We are working on
 * Lifeline to help people figure out their selves, and lives, from across the world
 * New Website and blog
 * Design and development of the Lifemaker app
 * Assembling the app team
 * Improvement of the charter of living
-* Fund raising to build app
+* Fund raising to build app and fund community activities
 * Looking for land to build an Ashram near Dharamsala, HP

-## How can you contribute?
-* Be a Lifemaker and help people through lifeline
+## Contribute
+* Join our database of experts to advice and support seekers in different ways
+* Suggest lifeline to your friends in need
 * Be of design or technical help for the app
 * Donate funds or help raise funds
 * Spread the word in your circles.
-* Suggest lifeline to your friends in need

-## Join us
+## Be a Lifemaker (advisor/coach/guide/mentor/benefactor)
-Interested in being a Lifemaker?
+Interested in helping others make their lives?
 We are very happy to know that.
-Please contact us through this form, and we shall schedule a call or meeting to take our relationship forward.
+Please contact us through one of our channels, and we shall schedule a call or meeting to take our relationship forward.
+Make sure you have read the [Way of Life charter](https://docs.google.com/document/d/1c3aAmHibXATFHTdiPUtU5l72mDubB-R3TiBNY0G7G-g/edit?ts=5a3edc29) before applying!

-## Contact us
-## Budget and sustainability